DenoyelSeb/NeoGuilder/README.md

 - Ensure MetaMask is connected to Sepolia.
 - Open index.html in a browser.
 - Click “Connect Wallet” to interact.
-(Other frontend functions have not been fully tested.)

 ✅ Confirmed to work with MetaMask